rdfostrich/article-jws2018-ostrich/content/ingestion.md

 and the local change flag can be inherited.

 The theoretical memory requirement for this algorithm is much lower than the [batch variant](#batch-ingestion).
-That is because instead of loading the complete new changeset in memory, we now need to load at most three triples — the heads of each stream — in memory.
+That is because load at most three triples, i.e., the heads of each stream, in memory, instead of the complete new changeset.
 Furthermore, we still need to maintain the position counters for the deletions in all triple patterns.
 While these counters could also become large, a smart implementation could perform memory-mapping to avoid storing everything in memory.